warriorgraph/airbrake-docs/jekyll/_docs/airbrake-faq/what-triggers-a-new-email.md

 (see [structured logging](/docs/features/structured-logging))
 - The file in which the error occurred
 - The line number at which the error occurred
-- The RAILS_ENV that was set when the error occurred
+- The `RAILS_ENV` that was set when the error occurred

+## What is a notification?
+A notification can be:

+- Your personal email notifications
+- Your team's messaging (eg: Slack) notifications
+- Or your project's webhook integration if enabled

 ## Resolved notices

-If you **resolve an error group** from within the application, don't worry -- if it comes in again, we'll "unresolve" it, and send you another email to indicate that it's been re-opened.
+If you **resolve an error group** from within the application, don't worry -- if it comes in again, we'll "unresolve" it, and send you another notification to indicate that it's been reopened.
 This is part of the benefit and purpose behind the resolved feature.
 You should be able to remove from your immediate view anything you believe is dealt with, but have the confidence to know that you'll see it again if it's actually not done with, or it comes up again in the future because of further changes.

 To cut down on noise, Airbrake will not send you a new email notification for an error if you have already received an email for that error less than one